 The objectives of the workshop are as follows:

-In order to address the objectives, the workshop will be divided into four distinct activities: 1) Introductory presentation of research findings on training needs 2) Group brainstorming session on the training needs; 3) Interactive discussion on digital transformation in government.
+In order to address the objectives, the workshop will be divided into three distinct activities: 1) Introductory presentation of research findings on training needs 2) Group brainstorming session on the training needs; 3) Interactive discussion on digital transformation in government.

 The first session will contain presentations by the ERASMUS+ Gov 3.0 project members as well as additional presentations by invited speakers.
 The workshop will base on the data collected during the first stages of the Gov 3.0 project on training needs within e-Government research field.
 The participants of the workshop will be asked to validate possible future developments in Government 3.0 with the aim to uncover possible alternative visions of the future to create use cases as learning material.